|About PM What is PM? · History · Ministries · Co-workers · Prophecies · Fr. Al Lauer|

 This ten-day institute has been held each summer since 1987 has the goal of equipping Catholics for ministry.
 The programs at the Institute feature nationally known speakers as well as lay people who have previously been equipped to use their spiritual gifts for teaching.

 Father Al developed the Discipleship Retreats and the “40-day” retreat program as an opportunity for people to receive healing and be formed as disciples of Jesus through an intensive study of the Church's teachings and the Bible in the context of the Sacraments and Christian Community.
-Discipleship Retreats take place at the Paul Jansen Discipleship Center near Peebles, Ohio
+Discipleship Retreats take place at the Our Lady of Guadalupe Retreat Center near Peebles, Ohio

 This intentionally non-accredited Bible college, which began offering classes in 1984, offers both classroom and home-study courses.
 It provides an organic, systematic, and comprehensive understanding of divine revelation as mentioned in the Catechism, section 5.
 The curriculum includes all the books of the Bible, The Catechism of the Catholic Church, the documents of Vatican II, and Papal encyclicals.